 East River Valley Park/Carr Woods, Ames

 The City of Ames grooms XC trails at East River Valley Park.
-For details, see the Ames Parks and Rec Facebook page and the trail map.
+See the Ames Parks and Rec Facebook page for details.

 - Maffitt Lake